 From what I’ve been studying over the course of the past couple of years, our eyes fluctuate greatly during the day.
 What we eat and drink affects our vision immediately, and other factors such as general health, exercise, fatigue, and sun exposure also have an effect.
 The glasses or contact lens prescription is a snapshot of what we are seeing in the distance at that moment and we are frozen into that focus by the lenses that we wear.
 I have been amazed at how much fluctuation I experience now that I have been under-corrected for more than a year.
 Sometimes I see really well and other times not so much.
-Processed sugar has an immediate detrimental effect for me, a fact that is supported in my reading.
+Processed sugar has an immediate detrimental effect for me, a fact that has been supported in my study of the issue.
 The problem with such claims is that they are not supported by scientific study.
 Who would study the effect of regular food on our eyesight?
+There’s no money in that!
 For me at least, a healthy diet, exercise, adequate sleep and sunlight have been very beneficial.
 My research continues!

 It is time for us to retire the Snellen eye chart.
 After 150 years, surely we have learned there’s more to vision than 20/20 acuity!
 Yesterday, I mentioned to my brother (who has now decided to use his amblyopia as an excuse for not reading) that maybe he ought to get his two little girls’ vision tested.
 He and my sister-in-law assured me that their doctor had tested their vision and they are fine.
 Yep, that’s what my doctor and my optometrist also said and now I understand how UNTRUE it really is!
 Even if they do test other aspects of vision (which is rare) and detect a possible problem, they don’t refer patients to a developmental optometrist like they should.